aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/aztec-barcodes/_index.md

 ---

 ## Overview
 *Aztec* is a 2D matrix symbology that supports encoding both byte streams and alphanumeric characters. *Aztec* barcodes are depicted as square-grid modules with a unique pattern in the middle of a barcode image that facilitates barcode scanning and recognition.
 Moreover, it enables Reed-Solomon error correction to verify data integrity and recover encoded information.
-This symbology has high data density and recognition accuracy.
+This symbology provides high data density and recognition accuracy.

 The *Aztec* symbology includes three barcode types:
 -	*Full-Range Aztec Code* - encodes up to 1,914 bytes or 3,832 numerical (3,067 alphanumeric) digits